Tireless Action Toward Social Justice

 What We Do

-SNS launched a research project to explore the question 'What Does it Mean to Be Black-Led?' which engaged Black leaders across the country to better understand their leadership experiences.
-Now, a new report details the findings from this project and SNS offers an accompanying training so communities can deepen their understanding of the issues Black leaders face and how to support their success.
+SNS launched a research project to explore the question ‘What Does it Mean to Be Black-Led?’ which engaged Black leaders across the country to better understand their leadership experiences.
+The free report details the findings from this project, which includes equitable organizational practices, liberatory leadership qualities, and actionable ways to support Black leaders and Black-led organizations.

 Support Service Never Sleeps